 This 41-mile Vermont road trip travels from east to west through the middle of the state, traversing the Green Mountains.
 It can be completed in a single day, or you can stretch it out a bit and make a weekend of it.

 Start your adventure in Rutland, which got its start as a working-class city and a leading producer of marble, but has quickly become a premier destination for art lovers.
-You’ll travel through the mountain towns of Mendon, Killington, and Bridgwater before descending into Woodstock and Quechee.
+As you head east, you’ll travel through the mountain towns of Mendon, Killington, and Bridgwater before descending into Woodstock and Quechee.

 You can easily do this trip in a single day, spending the morning in Rutland and arriving in Woodstock in time for a late dinner.
-If you spend the night in Woodstock, you can easily spend another full day there exploring and adventuring.
+If you spend the night in Woodstock, you should spend another full day there exploring and adventuring.

 Recommended stops on this Vermont road trip: